What is prayer? How do I pray?

 Prayers in times of Sickness or Crisis

 For formal prayers, Morning Prayer is said in church each day at St Alphege (9am; 8.30am on Wednesdays in term time).
-Choral Evensong is sung on Sunday & Wednesday evenings in term time at 6.30pm.
+Choral Evensong is sung on Sunday evenings at 5pm.

 Prayers for healing and anointing with blessed oils are offered at the Eucharist on the 1st Thursday of each month, at 10.30am in St Alphege.
 This is a good place to bring any concerns or needs you may wish to speak in confidence to a priest about.